fastnear/docs/docs/snapshots.md

 ## Mainnet

-### Snapshot (pruned, for syncing)
+### Snapshot (pruned)

-**Note**: this is likely the preferred approach, as opposed to downloading an archival snapshot, which is significantly larger and more special-purpose.
+**Note**: this is likely the preferred approach for syncing, as opposed to downloading an archival snapshot, which is significantly larger and more special-purpose.

 Run this command to download and execute the shell script.